Driver safety: How fleet managers can put the brakes on speeders

-There’s no denying that employers and fleet managers have an important role — and responsibility — to help reduce the number of deaths and injuries related to vehicle collisions.
-Stopping speeders requires action.
-Companies can positively influence the safety of their drivers on (and off) the job through safety-focused leadership.
+There’s no denying that employers have an important role — and responsibility — in helping reduce the number of deaths and injuries related to vehicle collisions.
+Stopping fleet speeding requires action.
+Employers can positively influence the employee safety on (and off) the job through safety-focused leadership.

-Employers can save significantly — save fuel, save costs, and save lives by introducing a speed reduction initiative in their company.
-A speed reduction campaign can support a company’s overall fleet safety program and enhances driver protection and productivity.
+Employers can find opportunities to save significantly — save fuel, save collision costs, and save lives by introducing a speed reduction initiative in their company.
+A speed reduction campaign can support a company’s overall fleet safety program and enhances driver safety and productivity.
 Additionally, the U.S. Department of Labor reports that a safe driving program can “protect your organization's human and financial resources” and ward off “potential company and personal liabilities.”

-These fast facts on fuel shown below make a convincing argument for a no speeding campaign:
+These fast facts on fuel make a convincing argument for a no speeding campaign:

 - Gas mileage decreases rapidly at speeds above 50 mph (U.S. Department of Energy).

 - For every 5 mph you drive over 50 mph, you are paying an extra $0.16 - $0.32 per gallon for gas (U.S. Department of Energy).

 - Driving the speed limit and maintaining a steady speed while driving can reduce CO2 emissions by more than a ton per year (Carbonfund.org).

 2. Cost savings opportunities (per 100 vehicles)

 Reducing speed can add up to significant cost savings for employers.
 This money can be redirected to other areas of the business or straight to the bottom line.